Army of the Mughal Empire: Manpower

-Around the 17th century AD, the dynasty was ruling the wealthiest empire in the world, simultaneously controlling the largest military on earth.
-The Mughals had an approximately 24 percent share of the world's economy and a military of millions of regularly paid soldiers.
-J. C. Sharman, political scientist, viewed the Mughal empire as a centralized power of the Indian region and one of Asia's great powers like the Ming dynasty, in terms of population, riches, and military power that were unheard of in comparison with contemporary European powers.
-Stephen Rosen calculated that even the highly conservative estimation for available Indian peninsular military personnel would at least rival contemporary Europe at the end of the Thirty Years' War in 1650, as Rosen gave his own estimation of 550,000 personnel, and 105,000,000 in the Western of Ural Mountains, covering Scandinavia, Britain, part of Russia, Spain, and the Balkan countries.
+Around the 17th century, the dynasty was ruling the world's wealthiest empire and controlling its largest military.
+The Mughals had an approximately 24 percent share of the world's economy and a military of millions of regular soldiers.
+Political scientist J. C. Sharman viewed the empire as one of Asia's great powers matching the Ming dynasty in terms of population, riches, and military power unmatched by their European contemporaries.
+Stephen Rosen calculated that even the highly conservative estimate for Indian peninsular military personnel per capita would at least rival contemporary Europe at the end of the Thirty Years' War, using his own estimate of 550,000 personnel for the Mughal military and a population of 105,000,000 for Europe west of the Ural Mountains.

-The theoretical potential manpower of the Mughal empire in 1647, according to Kaushik Roy from Jadavpur University, reached 911,400 cavalry and infantry.
-However, Kaushik Roy also quoted the accumulation in the imperial revenue of 12,071,876,840 dams, calculated by Streissand to support about 342,696 cavalry and 4,039,097 infantry in total, while F. Valentijn estimated numbers higher than 4,000,000 in 1707.
-It further illustrated that during Shah Jahan's reign, in 1647, the Mughal army composed of about 911,400 infantry and cavalry, while from 1627–58, there were 47,000 mounted musketeers, foot musketeers, gunners, and archers.
-Antoni de Montserrat has recorded in his work Mongolicae Legationis Commentarius that the Mughal–Afghan Wars alone, the emperor Akbar could muster 50,000 cavalry, 500 war elephants and camels, along with "countless number of infantry".
-De Montserrat also provided information that the Mughal army under Akbar consisted of multiple ethnicities, such as Persians, Turkmen, Chagatais, Uzbeks, Pashtuns, Gujaratis, Pathans, Rajputs, and Balochis.
-Dirk H. A. Kolff opined this high estimate of figures was rather essentially an "inventory of military labors" available for hiring in a single operation.
+The potential manpower of the Mughal empire in 1647, according to Kaushik Roy, reached 911,400 cavalry and infantry.
+He quoted the accumulation in imperial revenue of 12,071,876,840 dams, calculated by Streissand to support 342,696 cavalry and 4,039,097 infantry, while F. Valentijn estimated numbers higher than 4,000,000 in 1707.
+It further illustrated that during Shah Jahan's reign, in 1647, the Mughal army composed of about 911,400 infantry and cavalry, while from 1627 to 1658, it included 47,000 mounted musketeers, foot musketeers, gunners, and archers.
+Antoni de Montserrat recorded in Mongolicae Legationis Commentarius that in the Mughal–Afghan Wars alone, Akbar could muster 50,000 cavalry, 500 war elephants and camels, along with "countless number of infantry".
+De Montserrat claimed that the Mughal army under Akbar consisted of multiple ethnicities: Persians, Turkmen, Chagatais, Uzbeks, Pashtuns, Gujaratis, Pathans, Rajputs, and Balochis.
+Dirk H. A. Kolff claimed that this high estimate was essentially an "inventory of military labors" available for hiring in a single operation.